Delhi govt's Armed Forces Preparatory School to be named after Bhagat Singh: Kejriwal | Education

 ''The school will admit students to classes 9 and 11.
 There will be 200 seats -- 100 in each class.
 We have already received 18,000 applications for 200 seats,'' he said.

 An aptitude test will be conducted on March 27 for admission to Class 9.
 The test for enrolment for class 11 will be held the next day.
-In the second phase, interviews will be conducted, he said.
+In the second phase, interviews will be conducted of the shortlisted candidates, he said.

-The students will be taught by retired officers of the army, navy officers and the air force, he added.
+''It will be a residential campus, with separate hostels for boys and girls.
+A 14-acre stretch of land in Jharoda Kalan has been allotted for the development of this campus, where this new and improved school will be built. ''The way ideal training for officer-like qualities is provided in the armed forces to young men and women, similar qualities will be imbibed in these students; and hence they will be prepared for NDA, Naval Academy, and other armed services in future.
+Expert faculty will be employed for optimum training of these students, which will include retired veterans from the Indian Army, Navy and Air Force,'' he said.

+The CM said this initiative is a unique tribute to Bhagat Singh by the people of Delhi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)